Del Kathryn Barton: Artistic practice

 Barton's paintings are fantasy-like and include female figures merged with flowers and plants.
 Historically flowers have often been used to represent femininity and female genitalia.
 In later works she included photographic images of male figures.

 Many works are digital collages and she often incorporates gouache, glitter, sequins and markers.

 Barton begins a work by making a drawing, perhaps of an emotion, gesture or image from a dream.
 She then develops the drawings into a highly patterned paintings, working on more than one painting at a time.
 Each work takes several months to complete.

 Movies

 In 2022 her debut movie Blaze was released.
 It tells a story about traumatized young girl with a vivid imagination.
-Del Kathryn Barton was a director and a co-writer of the script.
+She was a director and a co-writer of the script.

-Del Kathryn Barton and Huna Amweero won Best Feature Film - Original for their feature film script Blaze at the 2022 AWGIE Awards.
-The script was shortlisted for the 2023 Betty Roland Prize for Scriptwriting at the New South Wales Premier's Literary Awards.
+Barton and Huna Amweero won Best Feature Film - Original for their feature film script Blaze at the 2022 AWGIE Awards.
+The script won the 2023 Betty Roland Prize for Scriptwriting at the New South Wales Premier's Literary Awards.

 Collections

-Del Kathryn Barton is represented in galleries across Australia:
+Barton is represented in galleries across Australia: